mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/docs/responses.md

-# Tool Specification
+# List of known responses
-- document specifies expected behaviour of the tool with `apply.sh` as entrypoint
+- document specifies known and tested responses of the tool with `apply.sh` as entrypoint
 - can be used for manual testing

 ## Validation